MohammadRezaGholamizadeh/DotnetReportsEngine.ReadmeGeneration/README.md

 | `generator` | `ReadmeGenerator` | ** **Required.**                      |
 | `relatedProject` | `RelatedProject` | ** **Required.**                      |

+This Method Generate Text Format For Related Project Info That You Want To Add It To ReadMe File.

 * AddRelatedProjects(generator, relatedProjects)

 | Parameter | Type     | Description                |
 | -------- | ------- | ------------------------- |
 | `generator` | `ReadmeGenerator` | ** **Required.**                      |
 | `relatedProjects` | `IEnumerable<RelatedProject>` | ** **Required.**                      |

+This Method Generate Text Format For Related Project Info That You Want To Add It To ReadMe File.

 * AddCustomBashCommand(generator, title, bashCommands)